aknjoroge/unihome-node-API/README.md

 Data is manipulated in Json format.<br/>
 The json files are located in `dev-data\data`.

 > This Api is then used to make the Unihome project where it uses Mongoose for mongo Database.
-Json is used here for experimental purposes.
+Json is used here for development purposes.

 ---